 The unincorporated town is 85 miles from Kingman.
 Add 17 miles to the trip by driving on an old alignment of Route 66, known as Crookton Road (Exit 139) that you pick up just west of Ash Fork.

 Seligman is named for Jesse Seligman of the J.& W. Seligman Co., which financed the Atlantic & Pacific Railroad across Northern Arizona and the Prescott & Arizona Central feeder railroad to Prescott.
 Seligman was originally known as Prescott Junction but when the Prescott line was moved to a terminus at Ash Fork the town's name was changed to Seligman.

 Jesse Seligman visited the town named for him in April 1894 in a private railroad car on his way to Coronado, Calif., where he died later that year.

-Seligman also stands out because of the Delgadillo family.
-Angel Delgadillo, a local barber since 1947, founded the Historic Route 66 Association of Arizona and pushed for state and federal recognition of the historic highway in the late 1980s.
-As a child, he told me he recalled seeing the flickering headlights of cars on Route 66 shining into his family's home and how he would make shadow figures on the wall.
+Today, Seligman stands out because of the Delgadillo family.
+Angel Delgadillo, a local barber since 1947, founded the Historic Route 66 Association of Arizona and pushed for state and federal recognition of the highway in the late 1980s.
+As a child, he recalled seeing flickering headlights of cars on Route 66 shining into his family's home and how he would make shadow figures on the wall.

-Angel's brother Juan Delgadillo built the Snow Cap Drive-in with salvaged lumber in 1953.
-It has become an essential stop for Route66 visitors.
+In 1953, Angel's brother Juan Delgadillo built the Snow Cap Drive-in with salvaged lumber.
+It has become an essential stop for Route 66 visitors.
 Juan was a jokester with a schtick for customers using doctored squeeze bottles of ketchup and mustard, frayed napkins and straws, and a Milkshake candy bar in a cup.
 He died in 2004.
 His children and grandchildren still operate the drive-in.